hjpdev/bank-tech-test-go/README.md

   I want to be able to view my statement.

   As a bank,
-  so we can encourage customers to open accounts, we want the ability to open them with money already in.
+  so we can incentivise customers to open accounts, we want the ability to open them with money already in.
 ```